masternodes/vps/docs/masternode_vps.md

      MN2 [2003:470:1111:1a4:52]:51472 KEY TX OUTPUT
      MN3 [2003:470:1111:1a4:53]:51472 KEY TX OUTPUT

-Ping me at[contact@marsmenschen.com](mailto:contact@marsmenschen.com)for questions and send some crypto my way if you are happy.
+Ping me at[contact@marsmenschen.com](mailto:contact@marsmenschen.com) for questions and send some crypto my way if you are happy.

 **Have fun, this is crypto after all!**